 artery occurs on the right side, the internal and external carotid arteries arise from the right subclavian artery.
-When this anomaly occurs on the left side, the internal and external carotid arteries arise from the aortic arch (Fig 9).1 This anomaly has been described in association with other malformations such as cervical aortic arch, double aortic arch, right-sided aortic arch with aberrant left subclavian artery, persistent trigeminal artery, and type II proatlantal artery.^{1,3} laryngeal nerve was seen to course around the origin of the right subclavian artery, much higher than normal.
-The pathogenesis of CORSA can be explained by impairment of fourth aortic arch development, before the involution of the right ductus caroticus (segment of the dorsal aorta between the third and fourth arches).
-The right ductus caroticus, which normally involutes at the 14-mm crown-rump length, is retained and forms the initial segment of the right subclavian artery at its origin from the common carotid bifurcation.
-The seventh intersegmental artery and the dorsal aorta below the level of the third arch form the rest of the subclavian artery.
+When this anomaly occurs on the left side, the internal and external carotid arteries arise from the aortic arch (Fig 9).
+This anomaly has been described in association with other malformations such as cervical aortic arch, double aortic arch, right-sided aortic arch with aberrant left subclavian artery, persistent trigeminal artery, and type II proatlantal artery.

-Kutsche and Van Mierop4 described CORSA in 1984.
+Kutsche and Van Mierop described CORSA in 1984.
 They found this anomaly in 4 of 21 infants (19%) studied for aortic arch interruption.
 The origin of the vessel was seen along with the origins of the internal and external carotid arteries as a trifurcation, at the level of the thyroid gland.
 It then descended down the neck to enter the right arm.
-The right recurrent
+The right recurrent laryngeal nerve was seen to course around the origin of the right subclavian artery, much higher than normal.
+The pathogenesis of CORSA can be explained by impairment of fourth aortic arch development, before the involution of the right ductus caroticus (segment of the dorsal aorta between the third and fourth arches).
+The right ductus caroticus, which normally involutes at the 14-mm crown-rump length, is retained and forms the initial segment of the right subclavian artery at its origin from the common carotid bifurcation.
+The seventh intersegmental artery and the dorsal aorta below the level of the third arch form the rest of the subclavian artery.

-In 2002, Rauch et al2 described the frequency of the anomalies of subclavian arteries in 136 patients with conotruncal malformations.
+In 2002, Rauch et al described the frequency of the anomalies of subclavian arteries in 136 patients with conotruncal malformations.
 They found CORSA in 11 of the 37 patients who had anomalies of origin of the subclavian arteries.
 The associated cardiovascular anomalies in these cases included interruption of aortic arch in 6 patients, pulmonary atresia with ventricular septal defect in 4 patients, and tetralogy of Fallot in one patient.
 Cytogenetic analysis revealed microdeletion in the long arm of chromosome 22 in the region 22q11 in all patients with CORSA.
 The authors reported that detection of CORSA could represent a specific marker for monosomy 22q11.
 This is serious disorder and can be associated with other serious cardiac anomalies.
-Molecular cytogenetic analyses have demonstrated that deletion of chromosomal region 22q11 is closely related to conotruncal cardiac defects such as truncus arteriosus, tetralogy of Fallot, pulmonary atresia with ventricular septal defect, and interrupted aortic arch.2 Greil et al5 recently reported a case of CORSA and demonstrated in their patient that CORSA is highly specific for 22q11 syndromes.
+Molecular cytogenetic analyses have demonstrated that deletion of chromosomal region 22q11 is closely related to conotruncal cardiac defects such as truncus arteriosus, tetralogy of Fallot, pulmonary atresia with ventricular septal defect, and interrupted aortic arch.
+Greil et al recently reported a case of CORSA and demonstrated in their patient that CORSA is highly specific for 22q11 syndromes.